bureson/nn-compass/scenes/dilemma11.md

 # Choice
 Even though nobody has raised it as an issue, some employees might not be satisfied with these arrangements.
 I ask around to get an understanding of the atmosphere in the team about how the tasks have been divided.
-If I trace some discontent, I'll have the team come up with an alternative solution that ensures a good working climate for all teammembers.
+If I trace some discontent, I'll have the team come up with an alternative solution that ensures a good working climate for all team members.

 # Variables
 - yourself-seekunderstanding-new-1_4: 0.8
 - yourself-seekunderstanding-new-3_1: 0.8